farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

 Up at the top you have the keybindings :mod:`IPython` ships with!

 Official IPython Documentation
 ==============================
 Before we dive straight into the source code, let's check out how IPython describes the process of re-binding keys.

 Conditional Filters
 -------------------

-.. todo add in a link to the original docs
+.. todo:: add in a link to the original docs

 The code block below is taken from the IPython documentation and shows how to bind keys.